Preparing for the Great American Eclipse of 2017

 "It was one of those key events that really did lead the country not too much later, by 1900, to be an equal with Europe in terms of science -- and then, really, to excel and exceed Europe," Baron said.

-As for prime eclipse viewing spots, if the Wild West seemed exotic in 1878, Makanda, Ill., population 600, might qualify today.
+As for prime eclipse viewing spots, if the Wild West seemed exotic in 1878, Makanda, Illinois, population 600, might qualify today.

-According to Dave Dardis, the path of totality runs right through the workshop where he is making and selling eclipse art, happily expecting to cash in on his amazing good fortune -- that totality here will be longer than almost anywhere else on Earth (two minutes and forty seconds!).
+According to Dave Dardis, the path of totality runs right through the workshop where he is making and selling eclipse art, happily expecting to cash in on his amazing good fortune -- that totality here will be longer than almost anywhere else on Earth (2 minutes and 40 seconds!).

 It's the probability of not hundreds, but thousands of people showing up in Makanda that has volunteer eclipse coordinator Joe McFarland feeling a little panicky.
 He said, "I'm feeling more excited than terrified, but I'm a little terrified.
 Look around you; how many people could fit in this little, tiny valley?"